 Sometimes, cool things don’t apply to certain businesses.
 Also, keeping the default WooCommerce behaviour might slow down your website, should you not need to use a specific functionality.

 Well, as usual, this can be done with a few PHP lines!
-Now go and disable all the stuff you don’t need 🙂 Continue reading WooCommerce: Disable Zoom, Gallery Slider & Lightbox @ Single Product
+Now go and disable all the stuff you don’t need 🙂 Continue reading WooCommerce: Disable Zoom, Slider & Lightbox @ Single Product

 Recently I was on a coaching call with a client and the “Free Sample” challenge came up.
 Client has 400+ products on the website and had no intention of adding a free variation to each product manually.